Judicial reform in Peru under Alberto Fujimori: Reforms

 During the first two years of his administration there were few changes to the Judiciary.
 This was a result of the opposition controlling congress and the Judiciary was reluctant to changes.
 To achieve his goals of reform he performed an “auto-coup” which resulted in the temporary suspension of congress, Judiciary, and also the constitution.
 At this point, using his presidential power of decree, he started to adopt laws and regulations pertaining to the trials of suspected terrorists and also the structure and functioning of the Judiciary.
 One of the first things he did was to send suspected terrorist to be tried on military tribunals.
 He made this move as a result of outrage in the country over judges “granting terrorists more than 200 early releases from prison a year”.
 Corrupt judges were also known for dramatically reducing the sentences of convicted terrorist.
 By taking terrorism cases away from them he was able to achieve faster and harsher sentences for terrorist.
 The military tribunals were done in secret to protect the military judges from threats or bribing.
 This of course, had the down side of lacking transparency and seeming anti-democratic.
 However, to this Fujimori responded pointing the approval of this changes and asked people to respect the “popular will”.

 To fight corruption in the Judiciary, under the “Emergency Government of National Reconstruction”, he adopted measures of harsh punishments to penalize corrupt Judges and Prosecutors.
-It is important to note that this decree also targeted judges who were guilty of “political favoritism”, a measure adopted to deal with judges who were known for favoring opposition leaders.
+This decree also targeted judges who were guilty of “political favoritism”, a measure adopted to deal with judges who were known for favoring opposition leaders.
 Another major aspect of his reform was Law 26623.
 This controversial law, which was approved by congress in a cloudy manner, created the Council of Judicial Coordination.
 This body had full power to reorganize the judiciary in coordination with other organizations of the state.
 The aim of this law was to achieve more coordination amongst the different establishments within the Judiciary.
 The law also handed control over the Academy of the Magistrates to the new council.
 This was extremely controversial since this academy was responsible for the training of Judges, so legal experts saw it as a move by the executive to control and politicize the Judiciary.